• Home

 So, one evening after work, I pulled both meals off the shelf and got to cooking.

-The first thing I always do when cooking a new freeze-dried meal is carefully read the cooking instructions.
+The first thing I always do when cooking a new freeze-dried meal is read the cooking instructions carefully.

 And while reading the directions, I noticed the most significant difference between Mountain House and the competition – HOW you cook the food.

-You see, Mountain House has been a staple food for backpacker for many years, so they focus on those needs.
+Mountain House has been a staple for backpackers for many years, so they focus on those needs.

 This is huge.